 Chest series, 2017.
 Sculptures.
 Wood, cloth, and clothing.
 Wall-hanging.
 18"x14.5"x2.5", each.

-Actively seeking a long-term home for this work - read on.
+Actively seeking a long-term home for this work, or additional exhibition opportunities.

 “Chest” is a series of 10 sculptures.
 The ‘chests’ are wood-and-cloth forms, the size and shape of my chest - with its subtle swells - wearing my clothing.